 Because the causes of pain can be complex, it is often difficult to treat.
 It may take time as well as trial and error to find the right combination of medication and other therapies to bring your pain under control.
 It’s important to find a doctor or pain specialist you trust and to be persistent in order to find the best treatment regimen for you.

 Aren’t most medicines used for chronic pains dangerously addictive?

 A wide variety of medications can be used to treat chronic pain, and not all of them are habit-forming.
 In addition to traditional pain medications, your doctor may prescribe anti-depressants, steroids or topical creams.
 Work closely with your doctor to ensure that your pain is not over or under-medicated, and that you are using controlled substances safely and correctly.

 What other treatments are available?

-Although the results are not always immediate, meditation, therapy, exercise and acupuncture have all been shown to decrease symptoms for some chronic pain patients.
+Although the results are not always immediate, meditation, therapy, exercise, and acupuncture have all been shown to decrease symptoms for some pain patients.
 Cultivating a positive outlook and interacting with others who share similar challenges can also go a long way in making your pain more bearable.
 Seek out alternative and supplemental treatments to enhance your recovery and quality of life.

-Will insurance cover treatment for chronic pains?
+Will insurance cover treatment for pain?

 Getting coverage for chronic pains can be a challenge.
 Certain treatments may not be covered, or may require pre-authorization from a physician.
 You should thoroughly understand your policy, its limitations and requirements, in order to get the best coverage possible.
 And remember: you have the right to appeal your insurance company’s decision to deny coverage on a claim.